decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-23-what-is-the-difference-between.md

 It is natural to ask, is the difference between latency of 2 round-trips and 3 round-trips important?
 Again the answer is that the importance of latency depends on the use case.
 Many applications may not care if the latency is even, say, 10 round-trips while others may want to minimize latency as much as possible.

 ## Minimizing Latency

-In fact, if you do care about minimizing latency, then in the best-case even one-round latency is possible!
+In fact, if you do care about minimizing latency, then in the best-case even $2\delta$ latency is possible (the best case is after GST and $3t+p+1$ out of $3t+2p+1$ of the validators are honest for some fixed $0\le p\le t$).
 This is exactly what SBFT achieves.
 This is not as easy as it [looks](https://arxiv.org/abs/1712.01367).

-SBFT gets a best-case one-round latency.
+SBFT gets a best-case $2\delta$ latency and a good-case latency of $3\delta$.
 So is it optimal?
-You know the answer by now, it's a **trade-off**.
-While SBFT has the best best-case latency, it has a view-change protocol that has $O(n^2)$ complexity in the worst case.
+In terms of latency the answer is yes (see https://arxiv.org/abs/2102.07240), but in a wider view it's a **trade-off**.
+While SBFT has the better best-case latency, it has a view-change protocol that has $O(n^2)$ complexity in the worst case.

 ## On Throughput: Pipelining and Concurrency